alcunha/filtering-empty-camera-trap-images/README.md

 # Filtering Empty Camera Trap Images in Embedded Systems

+This is the origin TensorFlow implementation for: [Filtering Empty Camera Trap Images in Embedded Systems]()

+### Requirements

 ### Datasets

 [Caltech](http://lila.science/datasets/caltech-camera-traps) and [Snapshot Serengeti](http://lila.science/datasets/snapshot-serengeti) Datasets can be downloaded from [Lila](http://lila.science/).